Refunds and Withdrawals

 No refunds in reduction in academic loads or student services are allowed unless such reductions are necessitated by schedule changes initiated by the University.
 Students suspended or expelled for disciplinary reasons are not entitled to a refund of any deposits or fees paid.
 Students who are asked to vacate their residence hall rooms as a result of disciplinary actions (but who are allowed to continue attending classes) are not eligible for a refund of that term's room rent.

-The refund policy, as stated above, applies to Fall and Spring Semesters.
+The refund policy, as stated above, applies to total withdrawals for Fall and Spring Semesters.
 Please contact the Office of Student Accounts in the Bursary for Summer Refund information.

 If you have any questions, please email Neal Culbreth or call the Bursary at 229-333-5725 or 1-800-618-1878 (option 6).

 1205 N. Patterson St.

 Valdosta, GA 31698

 - M-TH 8am - 5PM pm and Friday 8am-2:30pm.